Universal Design

 Universal Design is a process, Not an outcome.

-The built environment applications with equal success.
+The built environment applications work with equal success.
 "Universal" means it works for everyone.
 It enforces a single design solution without needing adaptations or specialized design.

 -

-UD Is a holistic approach that focuses on all users of a product, environment or system
+UD is a holistic approach that focuses on all users of a product, environment or system

 -